 Last Updated on

-Most of the time when I travel to the San Francisco Bay area I stay near Palo Alto, since this is where I have most of my engagements.
+Most of the time when I travel to the San Francisco Bay area I stay near Palo Alto since this is where I have most of my engagements.
 One spring I went to the Bay area and I knew that I would have to visit Berkeley on multiple occasions.
 I decided to stay in the Oakland area for an easy reach to San Francisco, Palo Alto, and Berkeley.

-One afternoon I had a couple hours to kill so I was looking for some new and interesting travel photography locations around Oakland on Google Maps.
+One afternoon I had a couple of hours to kill so I was looking for some new and interesting travel photography locations around Oakland on Google Maps.
 At that time I was pretty familiar with the San Francisco side of the Bay, but it was my first encounter with the East Bay.
-Right away I spotted a tiny green dot labeled “Sunset View”, since it was surrounded by a flat grey color of blankness with a wide access to the waterfront.
-I could see it had potential for interesting travel photography shots.
+Right away I spotted a tiny green dot labeled “Sunset View” since it was surrounded by a flat grey color of blankness with wide access to the waterfront.
+I could see it had the potential for interesting travel photography shots.

 The best way I can describe this location is as an oasis.
 It is like a beautiful spot in the middle of ugliness and nothingness, and to get to the park is an adventure of its own.

 It is surrounded by industrial areas and the Port of Oakland, and to get there one has to navigate through multiple freeway underpasses and around West Oakland.
 This is the first time I had seen this very different side of the Bay Area; poor, underdeveloped, and even dangerous (at least it seemed so to me).
-But at the end you are rewarded with a beautiful place at the western tip of Oakland, the Middle Harbor Shoreline Park.
+But in the end you are rewarded with a beautiful place at the western tip of Oakland, the Middle Harbor Shoreline Park.

 For years Middle Harbor was a restricted naval area in the Port of Oakland, but in the 2000s it was opened to the public and the park was built.

 Here is a list of the park’s highlights relevant to travel photography:

 - A panoramic view of San Francisco.